oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/avdf-120a.png "System Services Configuration")

-    **Note**: According to your resources it can take up to several minutes to present the Tabs!

 5. Select the **Date and Time** tab

 6. Ensure the first NTP service is **ON** and the IP is *`169.254.169.254`*, and close the pop-up windows